Suspended License Lawyer in Houston

 There are a variety of reasons why your Texas driver’s license might be suspended.
 Some of these are related to specific driving violations, while others may be due to violation of other State laws.
 Following are some of the most common reasons for an Texas driver’s license to be suspended or revoked.

 • Toll way Violations/Evasions – Your license can also be suspended if you do not pay fines for five or more toll way violations or evasions.
-Check here for more information on this kind of suspension.
+Check here for more information on this kind of suspension or call our traffic ticket attorney.

 • Excessive Moving Violations.
 The state of Texas operates on a point system, in which drivers accumulate points on their license for every moving violation they commit.
 If you accumulate points for more than three violations in a 12 month period on your current driver record, your license will be suspended.